 Our workshop placement auditions are not competitive.
-They are designed to help the directors place students in a combo with other students at or near their playing ability to enhance the learning experience for all workshop participants.
+They are designed to help students understand the workshop and to help the directors place students in a combo with other students at or near their playing ability, all of which enhances the learning experience for all workshop participants.

 Students Returning to GJCW

 No audition is required.
 We will place you based on your previous participation and the level you request when you register.
 However, often a student’s availability for a day/time slot is the deciding factor for combo placement.